In the following section, we answer questions that are frequently

 Given that NDB Cluster can be run on commodity hardware loaded with a low-cost (or even no-cost) operating system, the expense of an extra machine or two is well worth it to safeguard mission-critical data.
 It also worth noting that the requirements for a cluster host running a management node are minimal.
 This task can be accomplished with a 300 MHz Pentium or equivalent CPU and sufficient RAM for the operating system, plus a small amount of overhead for the ndb_mgmd and ndb_mgm processes.

 It is acceptable to run multiple cluster data nodes on a single host that has multiple CPUs, cores, or both.
-NDB Cluster 7.0 and later also provide a multi-threaded version of the data node binary intended for use on such systems.
-For more information, see Section 6.3, “ndbmtd — The NDB Cluster Data Node Daemon (Multi-Threaded)”.
+The NDB Cluster distribution also provides a multithreaded version of the data node binary intended for use on such systems.
+For more information, see Section 5.3, “ndbmtd — The NDB Cluster Data Node Daemon (Multi-Threaded)”.

 It is also possible in some cases to run data nodes and SQL nodes concurrently on the same machine; how well such an arrangement performs is dependent on a number of factors such as number of cores and CPUs as well as the amount of disk and memory available to the data node and SQL node processes, and you must take these factors into account when planning such a configuration.

 It is possible to add new data nodes to a running NDB Cluster without taking the cluster offline.
 For more information, see Section 6.7, “Adding NDB Cluster Data Nodes Online”.

 For other types of NDB Cluster nodes, a rolling restart is all that is required (see Section 6.5, “Performing a Rolling Restart of an NDB Cluster”).

 NDB tables in MySQL